An expat, an immigrant and a guiri walk into a bar…

 Don’t waste it by getting all angry and condescending.

 P.S.
+I hope you liked this article about immigrants vs expats vs whoever.
 On my serious Spanish website, I have an article about the words American, gringo, guiri and yankee which pisses off a lot of people.
 Turns out they don’t like people from the US using the word American, and I don’t like foreigners calling me a yankee.
 Yankees are those pretentious New Englanders who can’t rope a steer or find Arizona on a map.
 And I’m a real American… you know, the kind who spent his youth hunting rats in a junkyard.

 P.P.S.
 What do you think?
 Guiri?
 Expat?
 Immigrant?
 Hit me up, right here in the comments.